-Section 4D.13 of the TMUTCD permits shortening (i.e., truncation) or complete omission of the pedestrian walk interval, the pedestrian change interval, or both (6).
+Section 4D.13 of the TMUTCD permits shortening (i.e., truncation) or complete omission of the pedestrian walk interval, the pedestrian change interval, or both (5).
 When this option is considered, the total truncation exposure (TTE) should be evaluated.
 The TTE is an indication of the total time that pedestrians experience a truncated (or omitted) interval during the typical day.
-Engelbrecht et al. (5) recommend that truncation or omission only be considered when the TTE is less than 30 p-s/d (pedestrian-seconds per day).
-The TTE is computed as:
+Engelbrecht et al. (6) recommend that truncation or omission only be considered when the TTE is less than 30 p-s/d (pedestrian-seconds per day).
+The TTE is computed using the following equations: